This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.*

 Business insurance is an important safeguard against financial risk.
 When starting a business in New York, you may be required to purchase several different types of insurance, especially if you plan to hire employees.
 Insurance options include:

 - Workers’ compensation insurance.
-Workers’ compensation, or workers’ comp, insurance is required insurance that covers your employees’ compensation in the case they sustain a workplace injury.
+Workers’ compensation insurance is required and covers your employees’ compensation if they sustain a workplace injury.

 - Unemployment insurance.
 If you lay off employees, unemployment insurance offers them temporary income.